benrussell80/StatMechProject/README.md

     git clone https://github.com/benrussell80/StatMechProject

 ### EDA and Results in Jupyter Notebook
-The jupyter notebook `StatMechProject.ipynb` contains exploratory data analysis of the data set I performed using seaborn, matplotlib, and pandas.
+The jupyter notebook `StatMechProject.ipynb` contains exploratory data analysis I performed on the data set using seaborn, matplotlib, and pandas.

 I then trained a decision-tree classifier and a random-forest classifier from scikit-learn on the data set.
 I used visualization tools to investigate the inner workings of the classifiers and elucidate metrics such as feature importance, accuracy, recall, precision, and f1-score.